gnuarmeclipse/gnuarmeclipse.github.io-source/pages/developer/j-link-stm32-boards.md

 For a few limited tests, the OpenOCD plug-in can be used, but the reliability of OpenOCD is not appropriate for professional use.

-Preferably the J-Link debug plug-in would be used, but, for costs reasons, ST did not provide the standard JTAG connector, so it is currently not possible to connect to these boards with J-Link.
+Preferably the J-Link debug plug-in would be used, but, for costs reasons, ST did not provide the standard JTAG connector, so it is currently not possible to connect to these boards with an external J-Link probe.

+## Convert the ST-LINK on-board into a J-Link

+In a very inspired move to address this issue, SEGGER provided an upgrade path, and most of the ST bemo boards can now be converted to J-Link; please follow the SEGGER [Converting ST-LINK on-board into a J-Link](https://www.segger.com/jlink-st-link.html) page.

+After the firmware upgrade, you'll be able to connect the J-Link GDB server via the existing board USB port.
+However, please note that not all J-Link features are available via this solution, which is somehow a J-Link Lite version.

+For a fully featured J-Link solution, a little harware is required.

-## The J-Link to ST cable
+## The custom J-Link to ST cable

 For those equipped with a soldering iron, it is relatively easy to adapt the existing 6-pin connector to J-Link.